 What does the color of your house say about you?
-Hopefully it is not what Melania Trump’s jacket says, “I really don’t care, do you?”
 The exterior of your house is what the world sees.
 And, it is what you see every day.
 Does it reflect your personality?
+Does it make you happy?
 Is it inviting to guests or customers if you have a home based business?
-Does it send a message to others about who you are?
-Does it make you happy?
+If you are selling, is it attractive to buyers?
+Your house sends a message to others and tells your secrets about who you are.

 When it comes time to paint the exterior, you have a lot of options and some limitations you need to consider.